Police arrest leader of Sydney protests against racism

-SYDNEY (AP) - Police arrested a leader of an anti-racism protest and shut down the demonstration before it started Tuesday after courts ruled the gathering in downtown Sydney was illegal due to the pandemic threat.
+SYDNEY (AP) - Police arrested a leader of an anti-racism protest and shut down the demonstration before it started Tuesday after courts ruled the gathering in downtown Sydney was illegal due to the coronavirus pandemic threat.

-Organizer Paddy Gibson was among a number of people arrested in a park known as The Domain before the rally was due to start at noon.
+Organizer Paddy Gibson was among six people arrested in a park known as The Domain before the rally was due to start at noon.
 Two police officers were photographed leading a defiant Gibson away.

-Police outnumbered demonstrators.
+Police outnumbered protesters.
 Officers told demonstrators to move on as they arrived and the area was cleared 15 minutes before the scheduled start.

-Demonstrators reported that some were fined 1,000 Australian dollars ($710).
+New South Wales state Assistant Police Commissioner Mick Willing said five protesters were issued 1,000 Australian dollar ($710) fines for breaching pandemic crowd restrictions.
+Another protester was charged with using offensive language.

+“We understand that the issues that are in question here are significant and are sensitive to a lot of people.
+However, we must do what we can to ensure that the public in general are safe at this time,” he added.

 The rally attracted far fewer than the 5,000 who had registered online to attend.

-New South Wales state police media unit confirmed arrests had been made and said a further statement would be given later.
+Willing estimated that “a few hundred” demonstrators had attended.

-Gibson told Nine Network television hours earlier: “We all must be COVID-safe but we need to stand together to … say that Black lives matter in Australia.”
+Gibson told Nine Network television hours earlier, “We all must be COVID-safe, but we need to stand together to … say that Black lives matter in Australia.”

-Outdoor gatherings are limited to 20 people in New South Wales due to the pandemic threat.
-Gibson had organized the demonstration with the family of David Dungay, an Indigenous man who died in 2015 while being restrained in a Sydney prison after repeatedly saying: “I can’t breathe.”
+Outdoor gatherings are limited to 20 people in New South Wales due to the pandemic.
+Gibson had organized the demonstration with the family of David Dungay, an Indigenous man who died in 2015 while being restrained in a Sydney prison after repeatedly saying, “I can’t breathe.”

 The demonstrators have gathered more than 100,000 signatures on a petition calling for his prison guards to be charged.